 The AITSL Standard is an integrated model that recognises three Leadership requirements that a principal draws upon, within five areas of Professional Practice. ...
 It will empower school leaders across the country to develop and support teaching that maximises impact on student learning.
 We apply those within our expectations when we support your child(ren).
+Our staff are trained to support all students across Australia.

 Effective teaching practices are critical to the future of young learners.
 Research shows that teachers and/or tutors have the greatest influence on student engagement and achievement in schools.